adam12/authentication/README.md

 I'd much rather control that interface and interact with an API focused version of that.

-The +internal_request+ plugin that was added to Rodauth mirrored what I had been doing for some time, but I'd still like to invert the problem, and call the API for most functionality.
+The `internal_request` plugin that was added to Rodauth mirrored what I had been doing for some time, but I'd still like to invert the problem, and call the API for most functionality.